zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

     * **bypass**

-        This value specifies the token is passed unchanged to service.
+        This value specifies that the token is passed unchanged to the service.

         **Note:** This is the default scheme when no authentication parameters are specified.